-Look up and see the stars on Broadway!
+Next time you’re in the neighbourhood look up and see the stars on Broadway!

 Founded by Lorne Atkinson, Ace Cycles was born from a love of cycling.
 A celebrated cyclist and talented mechanic, it was a natural fit for Lorne to take over an existing bike shop on West Broadway and make it his own.